 The purchases-sales report should be audited on a weekly or fortnightly basis depending on the size of the restaurant.

 Other areas where the significant capital bleed in any restaurant happens in accidents and spillage.
-Make sure your kitchen/bar/restaurant layout should be free of any obstacles for traffic during the peak hours.
-Floors must be anti-skid to avoid accidents.
+Make sure your kitchen/bar/restaurant layout is free from any obstacles that may create a hindrance for your restaurant traffic during peak hours.
+The floors too must be anti-skid in order to prevent any kinds of accidents.

 Implement these tips in your restaurant’s budgeting and price control measures and let us know how they worked out for you in the comments below!